 A specific framing that helps.
 When someone asks me "should I use Next.js or Rails," I ask: "what specifically would be different about the customer experience if you picked one versus the other?"
 Almost always, the honest answer is "nothing."
 The customer doesn't know what framework you used.
 They know whether your product is good.
 The framework affects your internal velocity, not the output.
 So pick the one that maximizes your velocity, which is the one you know.

 So: which framework should you use?
-The one you know.
+The one with the best AI-tool support that maps to your problem domain — which in 2026 means Next.js, Django, or Rails for most teams.
 If you don't know any, pick Next.js or Django and start building.
 The framework will not save a bad business idea.
 The framework will not kill a good business idea.
 The market will.
 Go meet the market.